Anthony Carter (American football): USFL

+NFL

 After the 1985 USFL season, Carter signed with the NFL's Miami Dolphins, who drafted Carter back in 1983 in order to secure his NFL rights.
 However, he was traded to the Minnesota Vikings before playing a game with the team.
 He led the Vikings in receptions five of his first six seasons with the team, and was selected to the Pro Bowl in 1987, 1988, and 1989.
 In the 1987 season, Carter helped his team reach the NFC championship.
-He set an NFL playoff record (since surpassed) with 143 punt return yards in their wildcard win over the New Orleans Saints, and caught 10 receptions for a then NFL playoff record 227 yards, along with 1 carry for 30 yards and two punt returns for 21 in the Vikings 36-24 upset win over the 13-2 San Francisco 49ers in the divisional playoff round.
+He set an NFL playoff record (since surpassed) with 143 punt return yards in their wildcard win over the New Orleans Saints, and caught 10 receptions for a then NFL playoff record 227 yards, along with 1 carry for 30 yards and two punt returns for 21 in the Vikings 36–24 upset win over the 13-2 San Francisco 49ers in the divisional playoff round.
 The 642 all purpose yards he gained in the 1987 playoffs remain a single postseason record.

 The following season, he caught 4 passes for 102 yards in a 28-17 wild card round win over the Los Angeles Rams.
 Although Cris Carter became the team's number one receiver in 1991, Anthony Carter remained an effective offensive weapon through 1993, his final season with the team.

 The final two years of Carter's pro career were spent in the same state where it began, this time with the Detroit Lions.
 Most of his time with the Lions was spent attempting to come back from injury.
 He played in only four games in 1994, and failed to catch a pass in 1995.

 Carter finished his 11 NFL seasons with 486 receptions for 7,733 yards and 55 touchdowns.
 He also rushed for 289 yards and 2 touchdowns, returned 15 punts for 165 yards, and returned 4 kickoffs for 65 yards.